If you are applying for this course from outside the UK, click apply now

 Some modules have prerequisites.
 Read more about what this means in our Help and Advice article.

-We also require three passes at GCSE grade C or above, which must include Mathematics, English Language and Science.
-If you have studied for a new GCSE for which you will be awarded a numerical grade then you will need to achieve a grade 4 or above.
+You must have a grade C or above in Mathematics, Science, and English Language, or equivalent qualifications.
+If you have studied for a GCSE which has a numerical grade then you will need to achieve a grade 4 or above.
+We will only accept GCSE equivalencies from equivalencytesting.com.

 The annual fee for this course is: